vishal-kumawat-appinventiv/e-composer-AI2680/README.md

 - Error Boundary is a React component that catches errors in its child components and renders a fallback UI.
 - It provides a way to handle errors gracefully and prevent them from crashing the entire application.
+- Individual components are wrapped with the Error Boundary component to handle errors gracefully.

 ```
 {